-Bullock Texas State History Museum presents "This Light of Ours: Activist Photographs of the Civil Rights Movement" opening day
+Bullock Texas State History Museum presents "This Light of Ours: Activist Photographs of the Civil Rights Movement" closing day

 "This Light of Ours: Activist Photographs of the Civil Rights Movement" tells a visual story of the struggle against segregation, race-based disenfranchisement, and Jim Crow laws in the 1960s.
 "This Light of Ours" captures the day-to-day struggles of everyday citizens working toward equality and their resolve in the face of violence and institutionalized discrimination.